-- No glass bottles will be sold or permitted on-site.
+- No glass bottles sold or permitted on-site.

-- Only limited food preparation will occur on-site (small appliances, no additional ventilation).
+- Only limited food preparation on-site (small appliances, no additional ventilation).

-- A sufficient number of waste disposal bins will be installed on-site.
+- A sufficient number of waste disposal bins installed on-site.

-- Garbage will be removed daily, and additional on-site signage will remind guests to properly dispose of their garbage.
+- Garbage removed daily, and additional on-site signage to remind guests to properly dispose of their garbage.

-- All patio elements will be maintained in good condition throughout the operating season.
+- All patio elements maintained in good condition throughout the operating season.

-We will publish a report on this page which will summarize the input we received, as well as how we implemented it.
+A report is now available on this page which summarizes the input we received, as well as how we implemented it.

-In fall 2021, at the end of the operating season, the NCC will launch a public consultation on the bistro program.
-The feedback collected during this fall consultation will inform the review and evaluation of the bistro pilot project as a whole in winter 2022.
+In fall 2021, at the end of the operating season, the NCC launched an evaluation of the NCC Bistro program.
+The feedback collected over the summer will inform the review and evaluation of the NCC Bistro pilot project as a whole in winter 2022.